 • How to Apply: Contact the Access Center in your county or contact 517-241-9069

 • Waiting List: Waitlist length is unknown, but program is generally full.
 Children are awarded program slots based on severity of their conditions.
+There are 107 individuals with ID/DD on an interest list for services.

 • Target Population: Children and adults with developmental disabilities.